caocscar/crossfilter-example/README.md

 ### **Using and Modifying Groups**
 Crossfilter grouping allows us to group data from a particular dimension and use count, average, or sum functions on that given dimension.
 The main difference is that dimensions are rows of original data while groups are an array of a key-value pair.

-We've decided we want to analyze the `Race` dimension of the fake3.csv file.
+We've decided we want to analyze the `Race` dimension of the data.csv file.
 We first start by creating a dimension that holds the `Race` column.
 `var raceDim = cf.dimension(function(d) {return d.Race;});`

 Next, we create a group of key-value from that dimension by writing